Join the LadVen OS testing programRequest a demo

 How to read the log

-The log shows calls in pages of a few dozen records, with forward and back navigation.
+The log shows calls in pages of 50 records.
+Back and Next become enabled only when there is a page to open.
 For review it is convenient to move from recent calls to older ones and to focus first on missed and failed ones.
+If a saved page cursor is stale, the portal resets the list to the first page; after a temporary loading error, select Retry.

 If the log is temporarily unavailable or shows an access error, this is usually a matter of rights or a temporary service outage — check with the administrator rather than assuming there were no calls.